| | |

 "good cop/bad cop."
 An "objective" opinion from someone

-other than you can often be helpful in this type of situation.
+other than you can often be helpful in this type of situation.4.
+MEDIA COVERAGE DON'T ASSUME THEY WILL SEE OR REPORT

 IT YOUR WAY